 A first-time homebuyer is an individual who has not purchased nor owned a home within the last consecutive three years.
 The home purchased must be located within the state of Virginia.

-Match will be available at an 8:1 ratio, with a cap of \$4,000 per individual and a maximum of two individual participants per household.
+Match will be available at a 10:1 ratio, with a cap of \$10,000 per individual.

-Homeownership Asset-Specific Training
+Homeownership Training

-Every enrolled saver is required to successfully complete training related to their asset goal.
-The Intermediary should provide the required training or partner with an organization that can provide the required training.
-In cases where the Intermediary does not provide the training directly, they must receive proof from the saver of successful completion of the course work.
+Every enrolled saver is required to successfully complete homebuyer education training.
+The intermediary should provide the required training or partner with an organization that can provide the required training.
+In cases where the intermediary does not provide the training directly, they must receive proof from the saver of successful completion of the course work.